adharsh-prasad/Robotics-Portfolio/Lunar_Operations_Task_Planning/README.md

 This project is part of a larger multi-robot coordination system for lunar base operations and warehouse management.
 The current focus is on developing and benchmarking efficient path planning algorithms for a segmented lunar base map.
 The main goals are:

 1. Implement and compare three different path planning algorithms
-2. Optimize performance for a segmented map structure
+2. Propose segmented map data storage for realtime pat planning
 3. Lay groundwork for future collision avoidance implementation